jbossdemocentral/brms-install-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v2.3 - JBoss BRMS 6.4.0.GA on JBoss EAP 7.0.0.GA and running on Red Hat CDK using OpenShift Enterprise image.

 - v2.2 - JBoss BRMS 6.3.0 on JBoss EAP 6.4.7 and running on Red Hat CDK using OpenShift Enterprise image.